 Price/free earnings score

-The value of this score is an indication of the relationship between the price at which the company trades on the stock exchange and the single exponential moving average (EMA) of the company's free earnings for the last seven accounting periods.
+The value of this score is an indication of the relationship between the price at which the company trades on the stock exchange and the moving average of the company's free earnings for the last seven accounting periods.
 A high score will indicate that the quote price is low relative to the free earnings.
 A low score will indicate a high price in relation to these free earnings.

 How to use the score